-- Southern Arkansas University (SAU) to complete a Bachelor of Science in Psychology. - University of Central Arkansas (UCA) to complete a Bachelor of Science in Psychology. - Arkansas Tech University to (ATU) complete a Bachelor of Professional Studies. - If planning to transfer to an institution other than the ones listed above, students may visit https://acts.adhe.edu/studenttransfer.aspx to inquire about transferability of courses to any Arkansas college or university.
+- Southern Arkansas University (SAU) to complete a Bachelor of Science in Psychology. - University of Central Arkansas (UCA) to complete a Bachelor of Science in Psychology. - Arkansas Tech University to (ATU) complete a Bachelor of Professional Studies.

 STEM: SCIENCE, TECHNOLOGY, ENGINEERING, MATH Associate of Science: 60 Credits